bramwalet/Subliminal.bundle/README.md

 ## Changelog

 2.0.26.1695
+## ATTENTION: THIS RELEASE RESETS YOUR CONFIGURED LANGUAGES TO DEFAULT!
 - core: fix bug that caused SZ not to work for Windows users with special characters in their username
 - core: fix issues when logging failed manual download actions
 - core: update guessit to 2.1.4